UvA-FNWI/LaTeX/_posts/0000-05-01-bibliography.md

-Previously we examined the global structure of a LaTeX file and we have learned how to add more structure to our texts by means of chapters, paragraphs, a table of contents, etc. The basic steps on how to make a reference list is presented in [Week 3](http://uva-fnwi.github.io/LaTeX/week3/structure2/).
+Previously we examined the global structure of a LaTeX file and we have learned how to add more structure to our texts by means of chapters, paragraphs, a table of contents, etc. The basic steps on how to make a reference list are presented in [Week 3](http://uva-fnwi.github.io/LaTeX/week3/structure2/).

-In this module we present some more details regarding the Bibliography.
-Moreover we show the first steps of how to make and use a BibTex file.
+In this module we present some more details regarding citations and the list of references.

 #### Reference and citation style for mathematics

 <b> Citations </b>
 There are many different ways of citing resources from your research.
 The citation style